clubdrop/documentation/docs/Quickstart/build-a-club.md

 ~~The work around is to change the system date to 2022.~~
 :::

-Welcome to the clubdrop!
-Here you will find guides, references and resources that will help you lanuch **web3** project, no previous blockchain experience needed.

-Clubdrop is a <code>no-code</code> NFT infrastructure platform that allows you to build web3 functionality into your applications.
-Bring your NFT application to market in minutes instead of months.
-With few steps for managing and connecting all your program's relationships and interactions with customers and potential customers.

-We provide workflows to speed up your development, including:

-✅ **Site** host your free landing page with mint button.

-✅ **Smart Contracts** creat the foundation of your web3 functionality.

-✅ **Dashboards** to manage your club events, contracts setting, team permissions, revenue streams, and data analytics.

 :::note

 In practice, those are not really HTML elements, but React JSX elements, which we'll cover next!